William Reginald Morse: Scholarly writings about East Asian medical practices

 Morse Published five works relating to the history and practice of Medicine in China and Tibet.
 In his book "Chinese Medicine", Morse chronicles the last 500 years of Chinese Anatomy, Surgery, Acupuncture, Diseases, and Diagnosis.
 Morse thought the story of Chinese Medicine was unique, interesting, very intricate, and needed to be told to the West.
 In his book "Tibetan Medicine", Morse outlines the "primitive health practices" performed at the border of Tibet and China.
 Morse writes, "The Tibetans believe that a man who has been bad in this life, may cause disease after death… As far as I can discover, medicine is not differentiated from other priestly functions as a separate profession".
 Morse was an outlet for the West, providing them with information about traditional medical practices in East Asia.
-Morse's work on Chinese Medicine has been publish in the Clio series of Medical historical monographs, and has been hailed as the best brief account of Chinese medicine in the English language.
+Morse's work on Chinese Medicine has been published in the Clio series of Medical historical monographs, and has been hailed as the best brief account of Chinese medicine in the English language.